Introduction to Latin squares

 We summarize the various symmetry- and structure aspects (to be) raised in the present and following chapters:

-1 : the varous descriptions and representations of LS’s including the Latin patterns diagram;
+1 : the various descriptions and representations of LS’s including the Latin patterns diagram;

 2 ; the point group symmetry movements of any square (the dihedral group of order 8, 4mm);

-3 ; the conventional group versus the colour group of a LS;
+3 ; the conventional group and the colour group of synnetry operations ofa LS;

 4a; extending the LS notion by putting a LS unbounded on a torus and collect the translation movements in a finite group;

-4b; alternatively: having the LS 2D-repeated in a wallpaper-wise Latin- periodic structure;
+4b; alternatively: having the LS 2D-repeated in a wallpaper-wise Latin- periodic structure (field);

 5a ; finding the point group- and/or translation symmetry relationships between LS’s, and: